 We met the Ice-cave guide at Jökulsarlon and we followed a deep snow moraine track to a parking area close to the ice-caves.
 We entered a sizeable ice-cave following the safety advice of our guide.
 It was quite a long cave with an opening at both ends.

-We headed to the East that afternoon and stopped for some horses in great light and also the abandoned farmhouse, but the highlight was Brunahorn with some nice light behind it.
+We headed to the east coast that afternoon and stopped for some horses in great light and also the abandoned farmhouse, but the highlight was Brunahorn with some nice light behind it.

 One of the main disappointments I had anticipated from shooting this workshop with just 50mm was the Aurora shoot.
 But actually, it was a chance to get closer to the volcanic glow of the Holuhraun fissure eruption.